 The Buttonwoods Museum has many programs to offer from children's birthday parties, homeschool education all way to adult and senior programs.
 Below you'll find information on our various program offerings.
-If you have any questions or would like more information on any of our programs please contact Kaleigh at email@example.com for more information.
+If you have any questions or would like more information on any of our programs please contact Melissa at email@example.com for more information.

 Schedule a School Program for your Students!